C major: Compositions

 Twenty of Joseph Haydn's 106 symphonies are in C major, making it his second most-used key, second to D major.
 Of the 134 symphonies mistakenly attributed to Haydn that H. C. Robbins Landon lists in his catalog, 33 are in C major, more than any other key.
 Before the invention of the valves, Haydn did not write trumpet and timpani parts in his symphonies, except those in C major.
 Landon writes that it wasn't "until 1774 that Haydn uses trumpets and timpani in a key other than C major... and then only sparingly."
 Most of Haydn's symphonies in C major are labelled "festive" and are of a primarily celebratory mood.
 Wilfrid Mellers believed that Mozart's Symphony No. 41, written in 'white' C major, "represented the triumph of light".
 (See also List of symphonies in C major.)

 Many masses and settings of the Te Deum in the Classical era were in C major.
 Mozart and Haydn wrote most of their masses in C major.
 Gounod (in a review of Sibelius' Third Symphony) said that "only God composes in C major".
 Six of his own masses are written in C.

 Of Franz Schubert's two symphonies in the key, the first is nicknamed the "Little C major" and the second the "Great C major".

 Scott Joplin's "The Entertainer" is written in C major.

-Many musicians have stated that every musical key conjures up specific feelings.
-This idea is further explored in a radio program called The Signature Series.
+The idea that musical keys can conjure up specific feelings has been discussed in some instances.
+This notion is further explored in a radio program called The Signature Series.
 American popular songwriter Bob Dylan claimed the key of C major to "be the key of strength, but also the key of regret".
 Sibelius's Symphony No. 7 is in C major and that key was of great importance in his previous symphonies.